briandrum/codes.forchagrin.com/_chapters/chapter-373-bicycles-and-motorcycles.md

     shall operate or be a passenger on a snowmobile or motorcycle without using safety glasses or other protective eye device.
-Except as provided in subsection (i)(3) of this section, no person who is under the age of eighteen years, or who holds a motorcycle operator’s endorsement or license bearing "novice" designation that is currently in effect as provided in Ohio R.C.
-4507.13, shall operate a motorcycle on a highway, or be a passenger on a motorcycle, unless wearing a United States Department of Transportation- approved protective helmet on the person’s head, and no other person shall be a passenger on a motorcycle operated by such a person unless similarly wearing a protective helmet.
+Except as provided in subsection (i)(3) of this section, no person who is under the age of eighteen years, or who holds a motorcycle operator's endorsement or license bearing "novice" designation that is currently in effect as provided in Ohio R.C.
+4507.13, shall operate a motorcycle on a highway, or be a passenger on a motorcycle, unless wearing a United States Department of Transportation- approved protective helmet on the person's head, and no other person shall be a passenger on a motorcycle operated by such a person unless similarly wearing a protective helmet.
 The helmet, safety glasses or other protective eye device shall conform with rules adopted by the Ohio Director of Public